mayadata-io/e2e-openshift/Openshift-EE/pipelines/OpenEBS-base/stages/3-functional/02EA-CAS-Performance/README.md

 #### Expected result

-- Application should be runnig with the storage class created.
+- Application should be running using the storage class created.

 #### Test result